samsmu/opencv_ffmpeg/README.md

 ffplayer - Small example that dynamically links with ffmpeg and saves frames after 10th into .ppm files.
 Allows to check if ffmpeg is working and also allows to debug it with VS.

 ffmpeg_opencv - OpenCV interface to ffmpeg, statically linked with ffmpeg libraries.
-Rename it to opencv_ffmpeg_64.dll and replace appropriate DLL in OpenCV in order to make it work.
+Rename it to opencv_ffmpeg410_64.dll and replace appropriate DLL in OpenCV in order to make it work.
+For Autoplan place it in WebDAV:\autoplan_downloads\autoplan_ar\depends_bins\vc14_x64\opencv.

 OpenCV loads it in runtime, so no need to re-compile anything.